Cray-HPE/docs-csm/operations/node_management/Reboot_NCNs.md

         See [Establish a Serial Connection to NCNs](../conman/Establish_a_Serial_Connection_to_NCNs.md) for more information.

-    2. Failover any postgres leader that is running on the worker node you are rebooting.
+    2. Failover any Postgres leader that is running on the worker node you are rebooting.

        ```bash
        ncn-m# /usr/share/doc/csm/upgrade/1.2/scripts/k8s/failover-leader.sh <node to be rebooted>